CELEBRATING 30 YEARS OF EXCELLENCE

 My partner has been diagnosed with genital warts - what do I do?

-Our private doctors may advise abstinence.
+Our doctors may advise abstinence during treatment.

 As HPV is passed through skin to skin contact, therefore, even safe sex advice may not offer full protection.

 It’s possible to pass on the virus even when there are no visible warts on the skin.
-So, you both may be HPV-positive without knowing.
+So you both may be HPV-positive without knowing.

 HPV infections can occur for up to 10 to 15 years without symptoms; therefore, it is possible for a partner to have contracted HPV from a previous partner.
 It is important not to suddenly accuse a partner of infidelity as the infection could have been caught much earlier without realising it.